 CLASSES AND PROGRAM:

 Nursery through Twelfth Grades.
 Nursery is open to all children who have turned three by the start of December.
-The Eleventh and Twelfth Grades are discussion groups which take place on alternate Sundays of the month, with the Eleventh Grade meeting on the second and fourth Sundays and the Twelfth Grade meeting on the first and third Sundays.
+The Tenth, Eleventh and Twelfth Grades are discussion groups which take place on alternate Sundays.
+Tenth Grade meets on the first and third Sundays, while the combined eleventh and twelfth grades meet on the second and fourth Sundays.
 On the Sundays these grades don’t have class, students are expected to either serve Altar (for boys in grades 4 – 12), sing in the choir, or assist in Sunday School, as indicated by their choice on the registration form.
 Children in grades seven through twelve participate in the St. John Chrysostom Oratorical Festival.
 Curriculum is that of the Archdiocese Department of Religious Education, which is regularly improved.
 We also use other materials to provide the best program.
 Registration fee of $30 partially covers books and material.